welikethestock/smolfuzz/README.md

 noteworthy:

-0 dependencies (including any c runtime libs) aslong as you define fuzz_random_func
+0 dependencies (including any c runtime libs) aslong as you define fuzz_random_func via preprocessor (preferably using a compiler switch). if fuzz_random_func is not defined it includes immintrin.h and uses _rdrand_step64

 ai gen summary: